BerkeleyLab/Marble/design/scripts/README.md

 ### Required software

-* [KiCad](https://www.kicad.org/): version 5.1.x (x &ge; 5)
+* [KiCad](https://www.kicad.org/): version 6.0.x (x &ge; 6)
 * [KiBoM](https://github.com/SchrodingersGat/KiBoM) 1.8.0.

-KiCad version 5.1.10 (no suffixes) or later is needed in order to support [reproducible](https://reproducible-builds.org) fabrication package builds.
+KiCad version 6 is needed.
+We hope this still supports [reproducible](https://reproducible-builds.org) fabrication package builds.
 This means byte-for-byte identical zip files, independent of which person and computer runs the process.

 ### Update the QR code on the silkscreen